zamN/threescompany/README.md

-Repository for the Daemon Dash Hackathon competition.
+Git repo for the 2013 Daemon Dash Hackathon at the University of Maryland.